 Click here for Calisthenics -

-Here’s list of every body weight exercise for All –
+Here’s a list of every bodyweight exercise for All –

 For Beginners –

-Negative Pushup : In the push up position, slowly lower yourself towards the ground until your chest touches the floor.
+Negative Pushup: In the pushup position, slowly lower yourself towards the ground until your chest touches the floor.
 Then allow your knees to drop and lift yourself back up starting with your torso and then your legs.
-This exercise is excellent for improving the strength of your core, stability and the strength in your biceps and shoulders.
+This exercise is excellent for improving the strength of your core, stability and strength in your biceps and shoulders.

 Then move your body up again.
 Keep going up and down.
 You can position your legs a bit forward to make the exercise a bit harder.
 For the next level, stretch your legs completely straight and put your body weight on your hills.
 Keep moving up and down.

-Cobra Triceps Extension : This exercise is quite similar to the push up.
-First get into a standard push up position.
+Cobra Triceps Extension: This exercise is quite similar to a pushup.
+First, get into a standard push-up position.
 Bend your elbows and move your hands back so that they are beside your chest.
 Now push your body up and down while your knees keep touching the ground.
 Focus on your triceps.